Global monkeypox outbreak is unusual and concerning, says World Health Organization

 “So far this year, 72 deaths have been reported from previously-affected countries,” Tedros said.
 “No deaths have been reported so far from the newly-affected countries.”

-However, WHO said it is verifying reports of a monkeypox-related death from Brazil.
+However, the World Health Organization said it is verifying reports of a monkeypox-related death from Brazil.

 The global health body’s goal is to help countries to contain transmission of the virus and stop the outbreak with surveillance, contact-tracing and isolation of infected patients, Tedros said.